July 16th - 28th, 2016

 1 Extra Day on the Flotel, as Compared to Past Itineraries and Competitors…More Time for Jaguars!

 Depart early after breakfast, continue on the Transpantaneira Road en route to our second lodge, the flotel.
 We’ll travel to the end of this road (about two to three hours with stops) and then boat on the Cuiabá River to our remote camp in the Meeting of the Waters State Park.

 We’ll be staying in the heart of jaguar country.

-To improve the jaguar viewing experience, we’ll be staying at a superb alternative to the tented camps that many other tour operators use.
+To improve the jaguar viewing experience, we’ll be staying at a superb alternative to the tented camps or land lodges that many other tour operators use.
 Located 40 minutes closer to the best area for sighting jaguars, the Jaguar Flotel, is an air-conditioned floating hotel.
 This optimal location combined with administration by biologists, highly trained jaguar spotters, and their unique fleet of radio-equipped scout boats have enabled all guests visiting in past years to see jaguars multiple times.